jbcodeforce/openshift-studies/docs/notes-ocp-training.md

 sudo podman kill my-httpd-container
 ```

-Quay.io introduces several exciting features, such as server-side image building, fine-grained access controls, and automatic scanning of images for known vulnerabilities.
+**Quay.io** introduces several features, such as server-side image building, fine-grained access controls, and automatic scanning of images for known vulnerabilities.

 To configure registries for the podman command, you need to update the `/etc/containers/registries.conf`.
 The podman search command finds images from all the registries listed in this file.